 Complete the Task

-Add Another Task
+Add a New Task

-Assign Task to “Pending Lab”
+Assign the New Task to “Pending Lab”

 Results Arrive From the Lab